openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-4-advanced/wizard-advanced.md

 ### Cloud-Init / Sysprep

-The user chooses the "Use cloud-init/Sysprep" checkbox at the top of the form and sees the settings.
+The user has 2 options (radio buttons to choose from) to configure the "cloud-init/Sysprep" settings:

+1. by filling a form (default)
+2. by writing a custom script

 - SSH Authorized Keys: Enter a comma-separated list of public SSH keys that can be used for authentication.
 - NIC: Select the NIC that should communicate with the DNS servers.